laravel-streams/streams-core/docs/en/routers.md

 <a name="basic-usage"></a>
 ### Basic Usage

 By default the router simply looks for named routes within your addon that match the model.
+Any attributes found in the URL will be merged in.

 Named routes should adhere to the following convention: